Thecactusman0/Nebula-openwatch/README.md

 Total size is ~44mm diameter, ~12mm height
 BOM on the way

-Do not build these, they are currently untested however they are on order.
+Do not build this model, the power supply does not function correctly in my experience.
+An updated version is coming soon however I will be first writing the basic software before this.